When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Some kids find the flavor distasteful.
+• Mild flavor: Some kids may find the natural fruit taste too subtle.

 Our Ratings